Bashmurian revolts: Military actions

 It is impossible to say when the first Bashmurian revolt in the region broke out.
 Although there had been Coptic revolts in Egypt as early as the seventh century, most were quickly crushed.
-Only the Bashmurians were able to resist for long periods, inflict heavy losses on the Arabs and endure long sieges.
+Only the Bashmurians were able to resist for long periods, inflict heavy losses on the government and endure long sieges.
 Of the nine recorded Egyptian revolts between 693/694 and 832, only the Bashmurian revolts required the personal intervention of the caliphs.

-712 and 720
+720

-In 712, there was an uprising in the Delta known as the revolt of the boukoloi (cattle herders).

 According to al-Kindī, during the governorship of Bishr ibn Ṣafwān (April 720 – April 721), the Byzantine navy made landings at Tinnis.
 Ibn Aḥmar, the son of the local ruler, Maslama al-Murādī, was killed.
 The northern Delta area does not appear to have been under Umayyad control at the time, and may have been controlled by rebels.

 749

 By 749, the Bashmurians were in open revolt.
 The leader of the rebels is called Abū Mina by al-Kindī and Mina ibn Bāqīra (Menas, son of Apacyrus) in the History of the Patriarchs of Alexandria.
 It is not unusual for a Coptic name beginning with apa- to be interpreted as a kunya with Abū in Arabic.
 This revolt began in Shubra near Samannūd.

 According to Sāwīrus ibn al-Muqaffaʿ, multiple land and sea campaigns by Governor Ḥawthara ibn Suhayl had failed to subdue them.
 The failure of the governor to crush the revolt prompted the Caliph Marwān II to come in person with an army from Damascus.
 Although he proposed an armistice, the Bashmurians rejected it and the army from Damascus was sent against them.

 At this juncture, Ḥawthara took the Coptic patriarch, Michael I, hostage to Rosetta, and threatened to have him killed if the Bashmurians did not lay down their arms.
-The Bashmurians attacked Rosetta and sacked it, massacring its Muslim inhabitants.
+The Bashmurians attacked Rosetta and sacked it, massacring its Arab inhabitants.
 There was an offensive as far as Pelusium against an Umayyad army.
 In response, Marwān ordered the pillaging and razing of Coptic villages and monasteries throughout the Delta.
 His campaign was a failure and in 750 he was overthrown in the Abbasid Revolution.
 The Abbasids granted an amnesty to the Bashmurians and exempted them from taxes for their first two fiscal years.
 Abū Mina was killed during the revolt.